keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

-TL;DR: Actively avoid trans fat to the best of your ability---especially outside of the U.S. Even in the states, check your nutrition labels.
-Big Snack is out there, waiting, with their Cheeto dust-covered finger tips slowly tapping together like a villain in a children's movie.[^16]
+TL;DR: Actively avoid trans fat to the best of your ability---especially outside of the U.S. Even in the States, check your nutrition labels.
+Big Snack is out there, waiting, with their Cheeto dust-covered fingertips slowly tapping together like a villain in a children's movie.[^16]

 ### Saturated Fat